code-star/codestar-website-functions/README.md

 ## Developing

-To invoke a function locally, run:
+To invoke a function from the command line, run:

-- Production:
+- On AWS with default stage (i.e. `test`).
+The environmental variables that are configured on the AWS will be used.

 	```bash
 	npx sls invoke --function staticSiteMailer --path serverless/staticSiteMailer-dummy-payload.json
 	```
-- Test:
+- Local sources (note the `local` keyword).
+The environmental variables must be set locally or inline:

 	```bash
 	STATIC_SITE_MAILER_SOURCE=example@example.com STATIC_SITE_MAILER_DESTINATION=example@example.com DEBUG=true npx sls invoke local --function staticSiteMailer --path serverless/staticSiteMailer-dummy-payload.json